Day 4: mile 56 to mile 74.4 (18.4 mile) (29.6 km)

 It was a really warm night last night.
 Sleeping rough and on an exposed ridgeline I thought it might get cold and layered up for bed, only to find myself stripping down shortly once inside the quilt.
 I reckon it was 20 degrees C.

 This made for a restless night.
-In addition to the heat all the foreign desert noises I’m not familiar with yet, kept startling me awake.
-Then there was the fact I choose a camp directly beneath a city flight path with jets shooting over head every 15 minutes.
+In addition to the heat, all the foreign desert noises I’m not familiar with yet kept startling me awake.
+Then there was the fact I choose a camp directly beneath flight path to a major city with jets shooting over head every 15 minutes.

 I grabbed 5 litres of water hoping it would be enough for the day and took off.